mutisyag/ozone/doc/workflow.md

 - upload data in the form of an xls or xlsx file, that can be automatically converted to ORS data
 - upload supporting files (PDF, Excel, emails) that will be attached to this specific version
 - delete the submission
-- _Submit_, which triggers the transition to _Submitted_ and sends a notification to all users holding the Secretariat role _and_ all reporters from the corresponding Party.
+- _Submit_, which triggers the transition to _Submitted_ and sends a notification to all users holding the Secretariat role _and_ all reporters from the same Party.

-__NB:__ Any _Party Reporter_ user from the corresponding Party should be able to press the _Submit_ button.
+__NB:__ Any _Party Reporter_ user from the corresponding Party is able to initiate the _Submit_ action.

 #### Secretariat

-In case the version was initiated by a _Party Reporter_ user:
-- _Secretariat_ users are able to view the submission details, but not make any changes.
+In case the version was created by a _Party Reporter_ user, _Secretariat_ users are able to view the submission details, but not make any changes.
+In case the Secretariat is mandated (via a supporting document) to continue the data entry started by the Party, they can create a new revision based on the current one.

-In case the version was initiated by a _Secretariat Edit_ user:
+In case the version was created by a _Secretariat Edit_ user:
 - all permissions listed above for _Reporters_ (make changes, upload, delete, submit etc) apply to _Secretariat_ users too, as this is data entered upon written request of the Party.

 ## 2. SUBMITTED

 In this state, data has been officially submitted by the reporter and is awaiting action from the Ozone Secretariat.
+When a version enters the Submitted state, the ORS may automatically set the _Superseded_ flag on a previously "current" version (see also the [Superseded flag paragraph](#superseded-flag)).

 ### Entry and exit

 Versions which are in _Data Entry_ or _Recalled_ can enter the _Submitted_ state.
 From the _Submitted_ state, the state of the version can change to:

 - _Processing_: The Secretariat can change the state to Processing, so that parties know their data is being processed;